Long-lived giant circular Rydberg atoms at room temperature: Introduction

-Systems of neutral atoms trapped in optical tweezer arrays evolved over the past few years into one of the most promising platforms for quantum computing and quantum simulation \cite{Browaeys2020}.
+Systems of neutral atoms trapped in optical tweezer arrays evolved over the past few years into one of the most promising platforms for quantum computing and quantum simulation \cite{Browaeys2020,Adams2020}.
 The unprecedented control over interactions in these arrays, mediated by laser excitation to highly excited Rydberg states, made it possible to encode and simulate quantum many-body Hamiltonians of paradigmatic lattice models \cite{Leseleuc2019,Semeghini2021,Scholl2021,Ebadi2021,Qiao2025}.
 In the context of digital quantum computing, Rydberg states are a key ingredient to perform high-fidelity gates between two or more atoms \cite{Evered2023,Tsai2025} to operate large-scale quantum processors \cite{Bluvstein2024,Graham2022}.
 A fundamental limitation for coherence times or gate fidelities, which inevitably comes with the commonly used Rydberg states ($S$ or $D$ orbitals), is their finite lifetime on the order of \SI{100}{\micro\second} due to optical and blackbody radiation (BBR) induced decay \cite{Saffman2010}.
 Circular Rydberg states (CRS) \cite{Hulet1983}, characterized by a maximal angular momentum (i.e., $|m|=l=n-1$, where $l$ and $m$ are the orbital and magnetic quantum numbers, and $n$ is the principal quantum number), provide means to overcome this limitation \cite{Nguyen2018,Meinert2020,Cohen2021}.
-While optical decay for these highest possible angular momentum states is inhibited by selection rules, BBR also needs to be suppressed, e.g. via a cryogenic environment as in the Nobel prize-winning works on single-atom single-photon interaction \cite{Haroche2013}.
+These states exhibit exceptionally long lifetimes due to the strong inhibition of spontaneous optical decay by selection rules~\cite{SobelmanBook}.
+This inhibition originates from its large angular momentum~\cite{Dunning2009}, a stabilization mechanism that is omnipresent in nature~\cite{Passaro2017, Gregg2015, Knoop2008, JainBook}.
+While optical decay for these highest possible angular momentum states is inhibited by selection rules \cite{SobelmanBook}, BBR also needs to be suppressed, e.g. via a cryogenic environment as in the Nobel prize-winning works on single-atom single-photon interaction \cite{Haroche2013}.